adamsilver/fdpb/03-book-a-flight.md

 };
 ```

-This function takes the option, extracts the `data-option-value` attribute and passes it to the `setValue()` method.
-That method populates the text box and hidden select box.
+The `selectOption()` function takes the option to be selected, extracts the `data-option-value` attribute.
+That value is passed to the `setValue()` method which populates the text box and hidden select box.
 Finally, the menu is hidden and the text is focused.

 This same routine is performed when the user selects an option with the <kbd>Space</kbd> or <kbd>Enter</kbd> keys.
 We'll look at the menu interactions next.